-The below sentence can be taken as an example to explain the line graph with clear explanation about rise and fall in the graph.
+The below sentence can be taken as an example to explain the line graph with a clear explanation about rising and fall in the graph.
 It is important that you notice the rise, fall or other trends in the graph and then use respective words to represent the graph.

 “The sale of gold in Dubai in 2002 rose sharply from 200 million dirhams in January to 350 million dirhams in March.”

-Based on the above example we have taken, we have explained how the graph works and how we can make use of words listed in the table to use.
+Based on the above example we have taken, we have explained how the graph works and how we can make use of IELTS writing task 1 line graph vocabulary words listed in the table to use.

 In order to write about the highlights of a line graph, you should compare the data represented by the lines.
 For example:

 “Overall, the monthly sales of gold in Dubai in 2002 fluctuated throughout the year.
 Whereas the average monthly sale of gold remained between 150 and 200 million Dirhams, it showed an exceptional surge in March to 350 million dirhams and two dips to 100 million dirhams in July and September.
-It ended the year with the same amount as sale as it had begun with at 200 million dirhams.
+It ended the year with the same amount of sales as it had begun with at 200 million dirhams.”

 Thus, the guidelines for writing a report on a line graph question is as follows: